Steven Kwan Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays have a 3.78 team ERA that leads all MLB pitching staffs.
+- The Blue Jays' 3.76 team ERA leads all league pitching staffs.

-- The Blue Jays rank 20th in baseball in home runs surrendered (140 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 140 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The lefty's last appearance was on Wednesday against the Baltimore Orioles, when he tossed six innings, surrendering one earned run while giving up six hits.
+- The righty's last time out came on Thursday against the Baltimore Orioles, when he went 4 1/3 innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.